-- Anxiety: some stress triggers result in eating their own stools.
+- Anxiety: some stress triggers result in dogs eating their own stools.

 - Confinement: spending too much time in a confined space, kennel or shelter.

 - It’s just yummy!
 In fact one of the most common reason for dogs eating poo.
-Don’t forget that dogs and humans have a very different opinion of what’s tasty and what’s not 😉
+Don’t forget that dogs and humans have a very different opinion of what’s tasty.